MarcinLuber/Login/README.md

 npm i nodemon

-1. Login application and tic-tac-toe game
-It is a simple login panel with the option of registering an account, connected to the database and allowing you to play the Tic-Tac-Toe game after logging in.
 2. Installation and Usage:
 Installation Instructions: Provide information on how to install and configure the application.
 Usage Examples: Show simple examples of how to use the application.